 Mr. Smalls was primarily raised in Charleston, SC.
 A 2007 graduate of James Island Charter High School, and graduate from the University of South Carolina -Upstate.
 Where he majored in History with a concentration in Education.
 Currently a First Lieutenant in the U.S. Army Reserve - S.C.
-National Guard, and a recent law school graduate.
+National Guard, and a practicing attorney.
 "The vision is to not only help guide and mentor as many young scholars as possible, but to help the community as a whole through educational based experiences."

 Jasmine Blair, M.Ed.